freeCodeCamp/CurriculumExpansion/functional-programming-spreadsheet/index885.md

 ## Description
 <section id='description'>
-The <code>reduce</code> method can take a second argument (in addition to the function), specifying the initial accumulator value.
+The `reduce` method can take a second argument (in addition to the function), specifying the initial accumulator value.
 In this case, the current value starts from index 0 rather than index 1.

 ```js